 You can easily recharge these cards at any station, buy it from the airport and return it at the rail station or at the London airport.
 Don’t forget to take your 5 Pounds back.
 It cannot be returned outside London.

-There is a Visitor Oyster Card as well, you can order this and get it delivered at your home address.
+There is also a Visitor Oyster Card available, you can order this and get it delivered at your home address.
 This will cost you extra 5 Pounds (non-refundable)+ shipping charges.
 I don’t think this is required.
 Getting the card at the airport is really easy and quick.

 A trip cannot be complete without good food, isn’t it?
 Check out my recommendations for good cafes in London.
 The places I have listed offers so many good things which you must try, don’t forget to leave your experiences in the comment box…

 LONDON TRAVEL CARD

 You can use it on the bus, Tube, DLR, tram, London Overground, and most National Rail services in London.
 A Travelcard allows use any number of trips in a single ticket.
 You have a choice of picking up the zones, hours and days.

 There are many types of Travelcards available: